Buying a house in Tasmania

 Understand the Defect Limit

-Today: can range from 1% to 5%, sometimes even as high as 10%.
+Before May 2017, this limit was fixed at 1%, but today it can range from 1% to 5%, and in some cases, even as high as 10%.

 Rust damage at steel post base found during Hobart building inspection